willhaslett/covid-19-growth/README.md

 count files.
 This pipeline:
 - Imports the NYT and JHU data
 - Performs type conversions where needed
-- For the US, enaables aggregation at the region, sub-region, state, and county level, and adds county-level population and lat/long
+- For the US, facilitates aggregation at the region, sub-region, state, and county levels, and adds county-level population and lat/long
 - Outputs the resulting data structures as a set of long-format time series
 - Jupyter Notebook stubs in place, including US county-level case rate trends